 Don’t struggle trying to plan your Europe trip, find out everything you need to know before you go + loads of motorhoming tips for when you arrive.

 Every European country has its own laws on what is allowed if you’re free camping in a motorhome, find out more here.
 There is always a risk that you might be moved on or receive a fine, especially in a national park or beach car park.
 Abide by the signage, be discreet and don’t park on someone’s private property and the chances are you won’t have any problems.

-What about services?
+What about motorhome services?

 Most free motorhome parking spots don’t have any facilities, that’s why they’re free!
-In the UK, you can sometimes pay a small fee to a campsite to empty your waste and toilet and fill with water, or find one of the rare motorhome service points provided by the local authorities.
+In the UK, you can sometimes pay a small fee to a campsite for grey water disposal, toilet emptying and fresh water, or find one of the rare motorhome service points provided by the local authorities.

 How do you find the best spots?

-Use one of the apps listed below to help you find where to park a camper for free.
+Before your next camping trip, download one of the apps listed below to help you find camping areas where you can park a camper for free.
 There are a number of apps, all of which have mapping and navigation services covering UK and Europe – they know where you are using GPS functionality and show you what’s available in that area.

-If you pay £10 a year you can use the Park4Night app offline, perfect for those out of the way places.
+If you pay €9.99 per year or €2.29 per month you can use the Park4Night app offline, perfect for those out of the way places, and on multiple devices.
 It is also possible to install Park4Night on your Garmin, TomTom, iGo and Mappy sat navs for around €22 per device as in app purchases.

 Similar in size and functionality to other apps but you need to buy the hard copy guide for €26.50 before you can get an annual subscription to the app for €5.49.
 You can also download data sets to your sat nav from €3.25.
 The website has a free handy trip planner which will show you stops around your route, useful if you like to plan in advance.